Page last updated at 05 January 2017 at 15:02

 - Bedbugs are normally brought into the home on second hand furniture or clothing, or in suitcases.

 - Our officers use insecticide to treat bedbugs, which is sprayed in all the rooms in your home.
 The insecticide has a residual effect, ie - remains active for a period of time to enable continued contact with the bedbugs.

 - You can sleep in the room(s) that have been treated once the mattress is dry.

 Before we attend to carry out a treatment you must:

-- Strip all the beds, hot wash and tumble dry all the bedding as well as clothing in the room(s)
+- Strip all the beds, hot wash and tumble dry (if possible) all the bedding as well as clothing in the room(s)

 - Do not remove any furniture from the room(s).
-If our officers decide that furniture is so badly damaged that it cannot be treated you will be advised to remove it and in some cases have it disposed of.
+If our officer decide that furniture is so badly damaged that it cannot be treated you will be advised to remove it and in some cases have it disposed of.
 PLEASE NOTE - this would be in very exceptional circumstances.